1.28 vs 1.6 GPF Toilets: Which to Choose in 2022

 No, it does not.
 It depends on a lot of factors: the volume of waste that’s left, the coverage of the bowl, the condition of drain pipes.

 To get you ultimately confused, there is a partial flush feature that can be implemented in both 1.6 and 1.28-GPF toilets.
 Having it is better than not.
 But a 1.6-toilet with a dual flush uses just 1.1 G for a partial flush, and if you compare it to a 1.28 model with no dual flush, the larger one may sometimes be just as water-saving.

 What flush capacity is best for not clogging?

-Rumors may still have it that even toilets with 1.6 gallon flush may do their job unsatisfactorily, resulting in clogging, let alone 1.28 GPF models.
+Rumors may still have it that even toilets with a 1.6-gallon flush may do their job unsatisfactorily, resulting in clogging, let alone 1.28 GPF models.
 It was true for the first models that hit the market.
 But now, if you read best no-clogging toilet lists that frequently appear online, they always include 1.28 GPF models.
 So it depends on a certain toilet rather than on this number.

 In addition, you can install a Pressure Assist system, like Flushmate or its likes, that works equally well with 1.6 and 1.28 tanks.
 It makes your toilet a little noisier, but it greatly improves its flushing ability.
-No need to plug it, no electricity needed.
+No need to plug it, no electricity is needed.

 What toilet flush capacity do plumbers recommend?

-Today’s 1.28 GPF toilets are already as good as 1.6 ones.
-Anyway, it depends on the exact model you choose, on its design, bowl coverage, dual flush, and your water system and drainpipes in general.
+Today’s 1.28 GPF toilets are already as good as the 1.6 ones.
+Anyway, it depends on the exact model you choose, its design, bowl coverage, dual flush, and your water system and drainpipes in general.
 If it does its work worse than you expect, you can equip it with a pressure-assist module.
 Still, if you are not willing to take risks, you still have a great choice of good old 1.6 GPF models.